 It’s important to then normalize your neck muscle and joint function through strength and mobility exercises as guided by your Physio to help prevent re-occurrence and keep your neck happy.

-Andrew Ilieff is a physiotherapy based in Double Bay, Sydney.
-Andrew has successfully treated musculoskeletal problems on the basis of a thorough assessment and diagnosis coupled with evidence-based rehabilitation programs tailored to the needs and goals of each individual.
+Andrew Ilieff is a physiotherapist based in Double Bay, Sydney.
+Andrew has successfully treated musculoskeletal problems and sports injuries on the basis of a thorough assessment and diagnosis coupled with evidence-based rehabilitation programs tailored to the needs and goals of each individual.
+Andrew specialises in lower back rehab, sports injuries and is a leading authority on Strength and Conditioning for Physiotherapists as the co-author of the University Of Technology Sydney Strength and Conditioning for Physiotherapists and casual academic lecturer.
 To book a consultation, click the link below.